jbarnoud/splitleafs/README.rst

     splitleafs.py --atom PO4 membrane_martini.gro --keep_residue > leaflets.ndx

 In the current version, only the residue that contains the reference atom is selected.
-This means that your molecules are composed of more than one residue, the other will be ignored.
+This means that if your molecules are composed of more than one residue, the others will be ignored.
 Most lipid representation use only one residue per lipid so this issue should not be a concern.

 Licence
 -------